top of page

 If your break is busy, small tasks still count.
 Choose 2–4 of these for the whole break:

-• Look up 3–5 clinical or service options near campus or home
+• Research 3–5 clinical or service options near campus or home.

-• Draft and send 1–2 emails asking about potential shadowing for spring/summer
+- Draft and send 1–2 emails inquiring about potential shadowing opportunities for spring/summer.

-You don’t need to do everything on this list.
+You don’t need to accomplish everything on this list.
 A few thoughtful steps are more valuable than trying to overhaul your entire life in two weeks.

 For Parents: Supporting Your Premed Over Winter Break

-If you’re a parent reading this, you play a big role in how winter break feels.
+If you’re a parent reading this, you play a significant role in how winter break feels for your premed.
+Here are a few simple ways to support them:

 • Be curious, not quiz-like.
-Instead of “What’s your GPA?” try “How are you feeling about this past semester?” or “What are you hoping spring will look like?”
+Instead of asking, “What’s your GPA?” try, “How are you feeling about this past semester?” or “What are you hoping spring will look like?”

 • Offer help with logistics, not micromanagement.
-Rides to clinical roles, talking through summer plans, or being a sounding board for timeline decisions are often more helpful than daily productivity check-ins.
+Providing rides to clinical roles, discussing summer plans, or being a sounding board for timeline decisions can be more helpful than daily productivity check-ins.

-Your calm, steady support is often what makes it possible for them to keep going.
+Your calm, steady support often makes it possible for them to keep going.

 The Winter Break “Win”